webiny/docs.webiny.com/docs/get-started/configuration.md

 ## webiny.root.js

-This file appears in your project's root and it's unique.
+This file appears in your project's root and it is unique.
 These are the configurable fields:

-- **projectName** - your project's name; it's passed into the **Context** the plugins receive and it's also used when delpoying to AWS.
+- **projectName** - your project's name; it is passed into the **Context** the plugins receive and it is also used when delpoying to AWS.
 - **cli**
-    -  **plugins** - an array of CLI & Scaffold plugins that are usable in our CLI
+    -  **plugins** - an array of CLI and Scaffold plugins that are usable in our CLI

 ## webiny.config.js